wjlei1990/ComputationalGeophysicsWorkshop/How_to_run_specfem3d_globe.md

     This part requires special attention, I will guide you through the `Par_file`.

 #### 4. Compile the code
-  1. check out your system environment and load necessary modules Sine specfem runs in parallel and thus you need to compile the package with parallel compiler.
+  1. check out your system environment and load necessary modules.
+    Sine specfem runs in parallel and thus you need to compile the package with parallel compiler.
 Suppose you are going to use gnu compiler on mcmillan, type this in the terminal:
       ```
       module load openmpi/gcc